 It seems innocent enough.
 But in reality, posting pictures of your child online can pose a significant threat to his or her well-being.

-Here are 6 reasons privacy experts say you should never do it.
+Here are 6 reasons privacy experts say you should never post about your kids online.

 1. It exposes your child to sexual predators.